Delhi Cantonment

-Delhi Cantonment (popularly referred to as Delhi Cantt) is a Class I Cantonment Board established in 1914.
-The area of the Cantonment is 10452 acre and the population of the Cantonment as per the 2011 census is 110,351.
+Delhi Cantonment (ISO: Dillī Chāvanī; popularly referred to as Delhi Cantt) is a Class I Cantonment Board established in 1914.
+The area of the Cantonment is 10452 acre and its population, as per the 2011 census, is 110,351.

 The Cantonment is governed by the Cantonments Act, 2006 while various policy letters and instructions from the Ministry of Defence pertaining to the area are issued from time to time.
 Although the board functions as a local municipal body, it remains under the administrative control of the Directorate General Defence Estates, New Delhi and Principal Director, Defence Estates, Western Command, Chandigarh.

 It is one of three local bodies in the National Capital Territory of Delhi, the others being Municipal Corporation of Delhi and New Delhi Municipal Council.

 History

 Cantonments in Delhi and Ahmedabad were originally established by the British.
-The Delhi Cantonment houses the Indian Army Headquarters, Delhi Area; the Army Golf Course; the Defence Services Officers Institute; military housing; Army and Air Force Public Schools; and various other defence-related installations.
-The cantonment also houses the Army Hospital Research and Referral, a tertiary care medical centre of the armed forces of India.
+The Delhi one was constructed by acquiring parts of the land of the Naraina Village.
+The Delhi Cantonment houses the Indian Army Headquarters, Delhi Area; the Army Golf Course; the Defence Services Officers Institute; military housing; Air Force and Army Public Schools; and various other defence-related installations.
+The cantonment also houses the Army Hospital, a tertiary care medical centre of the Indian Armed Forces.

 There is a railway station within the cantonment, Delhi Cantonment railway station, from where trains depart for various parts of the country.